akkartik/mu/Readme.md

 You can read its tiny zero-dependency internals and understand how they work.
 You can hack on it, and its thorough tests will raise the alarm when you break something.

-Eventually you will be able to program in higher-level notations.
-But you'll always have tests as guardrails and traces for inspecting runs.
-The entire stack will always be designed for others to comprehend.
-You'll always be empowered to understand how things work, and change what doesn't work for you.
-You'll always be expected to make small changes during upgrades.

 ## What it looks like